 You can see from the before photo I had previously used drop cloth coverings to reupholster these wing chairs.
 Let’s just skip past how I should never have done that and look at how awful the chairs were: wrinkly, dull, pilly, and just bland.
-And now with the Belgian linen and tack trim I have a more sophisticated, polished look.
+And the after photo shows them now with the Belgian linen and tack trim.
+A beautiful, sophisticated and polished looking set of wing chairs.

-Because everyone likes a good before and after I will share exactly how the wing chairs looked before:
+Because everyone likes a good before and after I will share exactly how the wing chairs looked before, you will cringe.

 This is definitely a project you can do yourself.
 It will take time, patience and some sewing ability but it can be done and you will save on the costly professional upholstery fees.

-The carpet tacks and twill tape add just the right amount of definition and finishing touch which actually emphasizes the pretty curves of the wood frame.
+The new twill tape trim and carpet tacks add just the right amount of definition and finishing touch which actually emphasizes the pretty curves of the wood frame.

 Below are the steps to reupholster a wing chair.
 Please note not all chairs are exactly the same so you may find a slightly different set up with your frame.
 Take your time, it’s not a one day project.

-- pry bar (old flathead screwdriver or paint scaper)
+- pry bar (old flathead screwdriver or paint scraper)

 - sewing machine & thread